 In looking at the documentation, we try to connect the reviewer to the buying or service experience they've described.
 We usually look for four key elements:

-- Name of the buyer or recipient, or user of the service
+- Name of the buyer, recipient or user of the service

 - Date of the purchase, or date of provision or use of the service, and